Guilouz/Creality-Helper-Script-Wiki/README.md

 This guide explains the whole process to root Creality K1 and K1 Max.

+The advantage is to have full access to the firmware and configuration files in order to be able to make changes to them.

+If you don't know what you're doing, I don't recommend following this guide.

-Some of the firmwares were provided by Creality but have not yet been released publicly.
+<u>Note:</u> Some of the firmwares were provided by Creality but have not yet been released publicly.

 <br />